i-MSCP/plugins/incubator/PhpSwitcher/README.md

 ### HOWTO SETUP NEW PHP VERSION

 At first, you must get, compile and install the PHP version which you want make available for your customers.
-For instance, if you want add PHP5.3 as a FastCGI application (Fcgid), you can follow these steps on Debian Wheezy:
+For instance, if you want add PHP5.3 as a FastCGI application (Fcgid), you can follow these steps on Debian Wheezy (X86_64 arch):

 #### Creating build environment